thomasjbradley/markbot/README.md

     # Creates a `screentshots.path` entry for each HTML file
     screenshots: [320, 400, 608, 960, 1440]

-    # You can add the `except` entry to all types to prevent all theses defaults from applying to specific files
+    # You can add the `except` entry to all types to prevent all these defaults from applying to specific files
     except:
       - 'test.html'